A Nightmare on Elm Street 3: Dream Warriors: Critical response

-The film has an approval rating of 72% on Rotten Tomatoes based on 38 reviews; the average rating is 6.8/10.
-The consensus reads, "A Nightmare on Elm Street 3: Dream Warriors offers an imaginative and surprisingly satisfying rebound for a franchise already starting to succumb to sequelitis."
+On Rotten Tomatoes the film holds an approval rating of 68% based on 65 reviews, with an average rating of 5.9/10.
+The site's critics consensus reads, "A Nightmare on Elm Street 3: Dream Warriors offers an imaginative and surprisingly satisfying rebound for a franchise already starting to succumb to sequelitis."

 Variety wrote that Russell's poor direction makes the film's intended and unintended humor difficult to differentiate.
-Roger Ebert of the Chicago Sun-Times rated it one and a half out of four stars; he liked the production values but said that it "never generated any sympathy for its characters."
+Roger Ebert of the Chicago Sun-Times rated it one and a half out of four stars; he liked the production values but said that it "never generated any sympathy for its characters".
 Janet Maslin of The New York Times wrote, "The film's dream sequences are ingenious, and they feature some remarkable nightmare images and special effects."
-Although he criticizes Langenkamp's acting, Kim Newman wrote in Empire that the "film delivers amazing scenes in spades, bringing to life the sort of bizarre images which used to be found only on comic book covers".
+Kim Newman wrote in Empire that the "film delivers amazing scenes in spades, bringing to life the sort of bizarre images which used to be found only on comic book covers" but believed that Langenkamp was "miscast here as the world's only teenage psychiatrist, and a white streak in her hair doesn't help her get away with it."
+Patrick J. Mullen of Medium called the film a "perfect companion piece to the first film, and feels like it completes Nancy’s story in a satisfying way."